Share This Guide, Choose Your Platform!

 How the final balance can be paid

-The final balance is payable as either dividend or as Capital Distribution.
+The final balance from your UK contracting company is payable as either dividend or as Capital Distribution.
 It is also payable as a mixture of these methods.

 The dividend route, in most cases, will be far more costly.
 The highest tax rates on dividends are currently 33.75% or 39.35%.

 So, most limited company contractors and small business owners will opt for the Capital Distribution route.

 When your company distributes the Capital Distributions, the shareholders dispose of their share capital.

 Entrepreneur Tax Relief when closing company

 If you qualify for Entrepreneur Tax Relief (please see the three conditions in the next section), the CGT rate is 10% on any Capital Distributions.
 Under CGT rules, individuals currently have an annual CGT allowance of £12,300 in 2022/23 (this is decreasing to £6,000 in 2023/24).
 So, suppose in the year of your company’s closure, the shareholders each have no other capital gains.
 In that case, the first £12,300 of your and any other shareholder’s Capital Distributions will be tax-free.
 If you are eligible for HMRC Entrepreneur’s Tax Relief, any additional Capital Distribution amounts above £12,300 will be taxable at 10%.